Wikipedia - Free Ency

 The Bear.
 Film by Jean-Jacques Annaud, 3:55 min.
 A cougar relentlessly hunts down a young bear, see how the brave little bear survives.

 Elephant from Wikipedia, the free encyclopedia.
 "Elephants are the largest land animals now living.
 The elephant's gestation period is 22 months, the longest of any land animal."
 View Riski Business: Birth of a Baby Elephant.
-Video, 6:04 min.
-Elephant Safari Park, Taro, Bali, 9 September 2009.
+Title changed to: Elephant Birth in Bali (graphic).
+Video, 6:02 min.
+Uploaded on Sep 20, 2009 by Elephant Safari Park & Lodge.
+Graphic footage of the first ever elephant birth filmed in Bali, Indonesia.
+Commentary by Elephant Safari Park founder, Nigel Mason.

 The Hall of Mammals from University of California Museum of Paleontology (UCMP), Berkeley.
 Divided into 4 groups: Eutheria (placental mammals), Marsupials, or Metatheria (pouched mammals), Monotremes (egg-laying mammals), and Multituberculata (extinct mammals).

 Mammal Species of the World (MSW) from Smithsonian Institution, National Museum of Natural History, Department of Systematic Biology.
 Site contains names of 4,629 currently recognized species of mammals, in a taxonomic hierarchy that includes Order, Family, Subfamily, and Genus.
-Search by Scientific Name or Search by Common Name.
+Database can be used as a convenient on-line reference for identifying or verifying recognized scientific names and for taxonomic research.
+Records include the following fields: Scientific name, Author's name and year described, Original publication citation, Common name, Type Species, Type Locality, Distribution, Comments, Status, Synonyms.

 Mammals - A-Z list from Canadian Museum of Nature.